browserengineering/book/book/invalidation.md

 The key to this cache-and-invalidate approach will be tracking the effects of changes.
-When one part of the page, like a `style` attribute, changes, other things that depends on it, like that element's size, change as well.
+When one part of the page, like a `style` attribute, changes, other things that depend on it, like that element's size, change as well.
 So we'll need to construct a detailed *dependency graph*, down to the level of each layout field, and use that graph to determine what to recompute.
 It will be similar to our